Liao993/HenryLiao_portfolio/README.md

 **Project Description**<br>

-In North America, the cost of medical insurance is a financial burden for the public.
-I am curious what factors will increase my payment if I want to buy a medical insurance.
-I built a regression ML model to predict the cost of insurance
+The expense of healthcare coverage in North America poses a financial hardship for the general population.
+I am interested in understanding the elements that can raise my premiums when considering purchasing medical insurance.
+To address this, I developed a regression machine learning model that predicts the insurance cost.

 **Skills:** R (dplyr, tidyverse, ggplot2), Data Cleaning, Data Visualization, Hypothesis Testing, Feature engineering and Regression model<br>